Tipping points & feedback loops

 There are three measures concerning the tilt to consider here:

-- The acceleration of tilting, i.e. the rate of change of the tilting speed over time, measured in degrees per second, per second.
+3. The acceleration of tilting, i.e. the rate of change of the tilting speed over time, in degrees per second per second.

-As the block tilts further past its tipping point, more of the weight acts to topple the block, so the twisting force increases.
+As the block tilts further past its tipping point, more of its weight acts to topple it, so the twisting force increases.
 Physics dictates that as the force increases, the acceleration also increases.
-So, as the tilt of the toppling block increases, the acceleration of the tilt also increases.
+As the tilt of the toppling block increases, so does the acceleration of the tilt.

 Amplifying feedback takes over after the tipping point